kexiZeroing/FE-Learning-notes/doc/start-js-stack-project.md

 5. On your Mac, in Safari, the name of the iOS device will appear as a submenu in the `Develop menu`.
 This will open a Web Inspector window on your Mac.

 ## Jamstack
-Jamstack is a frontend architecture and stands for **J**avascript, **A**PIs, and **M**arkup stack.
+Jamstack is a web architecture and stands for **J**avascript, **A**PIs, and **M**arkup stack.
 In this architecture, the frontend and the backend are completely separate.
 All interactions with the backend and third parties are done using APIs.
 Markup that incorporates Javascript, is pre-built into static assets, served to a client from a CDN, and relies on reusable APIs for its functionalities. **(essentially meaning static hosting + services)**

 Jamstack sites have better performance, are easier to secure and scale, and cost a lot less than sites built with traditional architectures.
 Pre-building pages ensure that any errors can be detected early enough.
 Most importantly, Jamstack allows teams to outsource complex services to vendors who provide, maintain, and secure APIs used on their sites.
 The APIs can provide specific functionality to static sites like payments, authentication, search, image uploads using Paypal, Auth0, Algolia, Cloudinary.